idibidiart/serverless-streaming-csv-upload/Readme.md

  ## Video demo

- This demo shows how fast you can process ~1GB large CSV file into chunks of 20Mb each.
-Reason for this particular chunk size is Firefox has a limit of 50Mb per object (other than File objects) and Chrome has a 50 items limit per object store.
-So this gives us up to 1Gb in total file size.
-MS Edge has 20Gb limit on desktop and a good amount on mobile.
-Safari is in the same ballpark.
-The thing to note about sizes is that the files are only stored till they're parsed, which happens in less than a second in most cases, and the raw CSV chunked data is stored until it's inserted into the db, which can happen pretty quickly over a websockets.

 [![video](https://img.youtube.com/vi/HyZoUJAftmA/0.jpg)](https://www.youtube.com/watch?v=HyZoUJAftmA)

+## Browser IndexedDB Storage Limnits

+ This demo shows how fast you can process ~1GB large CSV file into chunks of fileSize/50.
+Reason for this chunk size is two fold: 1) you don't want to open the whole file in memory when processing, and 2) Chrome has a 50 items limit per object store (need to check in with IDB lead from Google about this limit.)
+Also,Firefox has a limit of 50Mb per object (before asking user for permission -- but this limit does not apply to File objects.)
+So this gives us up to 2.5Gb (2Gb is ma limit per domain for Firefox) as total maximum for file chunk storage.
+MS Edge has 20Gb limit (assuming disk volume size >= 12GB) Safari should work for File object storage of any size and chunk object size of at least 50MB.
+So we must limit to 2Gb total size for the temporary file chunk storage.
+That's preyy good for a stream processing buffer on the client machine.
+The thing to note about this limit is that the file chunks are stored only until they're processed and streamed to the server, which can happen pretty quickly over a websockets.
+So this storage does not take up permenant space on the users machines.
+Furthermore, most cases, Excel/CSV file size is about 100Mb-200Mb at most.

- Todo:
+ ## Todo:

- Add a web worker thread of a pool of worker threads to respond to server request for row ranges and convert the matching chunk(s) into a range of rows to send to the server, where they can be inserted directly into a database or thrown on a real time ingestion and analytics pipeline (Kafka/Samza et al)
+ 1. Add a web worker thread of a pool of worker threads to respond to server request for row ranges and convert the matching chunk(s) into a range of rows to send to the server, where they can be inserted directly into a database or thrown on a real time ingestion and analytics pipeline (Kafka/Samza et al)

+2. Make sure total number of files being stored/processed/streamed does not add up to more than 2G in size.